viztopia/sockets-drawing-app-namespaces-rooms/README.md

   let socket = io('/private');
   ```

-- STEP 4: Update the logic for this Namespace
+- STEP 4: Update the logic for this "priavte" namespace

   On the server, you can copy the entire `io.on()` function and then change `io` to `private`.